 To the extent that effort creep is driven by the size of vessels or other specific vessel characteristics, changes in these features are a possible indicator of effort creep.
 There are three potential sources of vessel characteristic data which may cover different components of the tropical purse seine fishery: the WCPFC Record of Fishing Vessels; the FFA Vessel Register; and the PNA VDS Register.
-Information will also be available from observer records of vessel characteristics.
+Information is also available from observer records of vessel characteristics.

-The accuracy of information in these Vessel Registers still needs to be verified and standardised, to ensure consistency in measurements used, submitted characteristic values, and completeness of information for some fields.
-Based upon the information currently available, Figure 5 shows the evolution of average length, GRT, and engine power of vessels on the FFA Register.
-A long-term increase is seen in characteristics, and more recently they have grown by around 2-10% (see Table 1 for details).
+The accuracy of information in these vessel registers still need to be verified and standardised, to ensure consistency in measurements used, submitted characteristic values, and completeness of information for some fields.
+Based upon the information currently available, Figure 5 shows the evolution of average length, GRT, engine power and number of crew of vessels on the FFA Register.
+A long-term increase is seen in characteristics, and more recently they have grown by around 0-5% (see Table 1 for details).
 We note that estimates reflect vessels that may operate in specific tropical WCPO areas.

-Figure 5.
-Average vessel size characteristics of purse seine vessels registered annually on the FFA Vessel Register in terms of average a) length overall (m); b) gross registered tonnage (GRT) and c) engine horsepower.
+Figure 5: Average vessel size characteristics of purse seine vessels registered annually on the FFA Vessel Register in terms of length overall (m) (top left); gross registered tonnage (GRT) (top right); engine horsepower (bottom left); and number of crew (bottom right).

 The notable increase in GRT in the most recent years is influenced in part by missing data.
-However, an alternative data set of GRT information suggests an increase in GRT of 5%.
-In turn, calculations based upon the median characteristics over time, which reduces the influence of for example the addition of one or two very large vessels, showed comparable percentage trends to those indicated here.
+Calculations based upon the median characteristics over time, which reduces the influence of for example the addition of one or two very large vessels, showed comparable percentage trends to those indicated here.

 Monitoring vessel characteristics may allow the technical drivers of effort creep to be identified.
-These may be specific to set type; e.g. more powerful blocks, larger net mesh, and knotless mesh may increase the effectiveness of free school fishing, while adoption of echo-sounders on FADs may increase the effectiveness of FAD fishing.
+These may be specific to set types; e.g. more powerful blocks, larger net mesh, and knotless mesh may increase the effectiveness of free school fishing, while adoption of echo-sounders on FADs may increase the effectiveness of FAD fishing.
 A challenge is to identify a limited suite of characteristics that directly (or indirectly) influence effort creep.
 The relationship between the change in a characteristic and the level of effort creep is not necessarily linear, nor may that effect continue through time.
 In turn, efficiency may have increased at a higher rate than the growth in an individual characteristic, as the combined impact on efficiency of changes in different characteristics may be greater.
 Identifying characteristics that influence CPUE, and then modelling their combined effects where data allow, taking the stock size into account, may help identify the overall level of effort creep and whether a single characteristic such as vessel length, or a suite of characteristics in a simple combination, can act as a suitable proxy.

-Estimated 'catchability' trends in the 2016 skipjack stock assessment
+Estimated 'catchability' trends in skipjack and yellowfin stock assessments

 Within the MULTIFAN-CL stock assessment model, the fishery-specific parameter 'catchability' measures the impact of a single unit of effort of a given fishery on the stock over time; i.e. it translates the level of fishing effort into the level of fishing mortality.
-Catchability is allowed to vary over time to adjust the impact of fishing on stocks due to processes such as effort creep.
+Catchability is allowed to vary over time for some fisheries such as purse seining to adjust the impact of fishing on stocks due to processes such as effort creep.
 The resulting pattern for the four main tropical purse seine fisheries within the 2016 skipjack stock assessment is shown in Figure 6.

-Figure 6.
-MULTIFAN-CL quarterly time series estimates of tropical purse seine fishery catchability within 2016 skipjack assessment (model regions 2 and 3).
-Black line represents annual average trend.
+Figure 6: MULTIFAN-CL quarterly time series estimates of tropical purse seine fishery catchability within 2016 skipjack assessment (model regions 2 and 3).